visualbis/VV-Docs/docs/admin-guide/settings/user-dashboard.md

     <p>User Dashboard Tab Settings</p>
   </div>

-1. **Embed Report in User Dashboard**: When enabled with the toggle "ON", will will load the reports live inside the thumbnail in tile view:
+1. **Embed Report in User Dashboard**: When enabled with the toggle "ON", will load the reports live inside the thumbnail in tile view:

   <div class="center">
     <Zoom>